 Autism spectrum disorder (ASD)

-For individuals with autism spectrum disorder, the browsing experience can be significantly influenced by a heightened sensitivity to sensory stimulation and difficulties in understanding implicit content.
+For individuals with autism spectrum disorder, the browsing experience can be significantly influenced by heightened sensitivity to sensory stimulation and difficulties in understanding implicit content.
 Websites with minimalistic design, predictable navigation, and clear, concise text can be more accessible and less overwhelming.
 Conversely, overly cluttered pages, unpredictable animated elements, or audio that plays automatically may cause distress or sensory overload.
 Additionally, abstract language, idioms, or figurative speech found in content can be confusing, making straightforward and literal communication essential.

 Attention deficit hyperactivity disorder (ADHD)